“They had me in bed making love to the girl…close, like baked beans”

 The Killing of Sister George can’t be said to be exactly a ‘positive’ view of lesbianism and indeed a critic at the time it was released, suggested that the film ‘dealt with lesbians entirely through the eyes of heterosexual males’.
 It was a groundbreaking film in many ways and despite the somewhat cliched dialogue, the movie only condemned or criticised the various characters’ foibles and hypocrisies and not really their sexuality.
 Aldrich said of the character played by Beryl Reid;

 Sister George’s loud behavior and individuality . . . are encompassed in her personality, they’re not a product of her lesbianism. . . .
 She didn’t give a shit about the BBC or the public’s acceptance of her relationships.

 The scenes Aldrich filmed at The Gateways were actually notable for their lack of sensationalism (unlike other films at the time trying to cover similar subject matters) and showed the regulars dancing, drinking and flirting just like any other londoners in any other London club.

 Buy Maureen Duffy’s novel The Microcosm (set largely at the Gateways Club) here

-UPDATE: I got a lovely email from Gina Ware, the daughter of Gina and Ted Ware.
+UPDATE: I got an email from Gina Ware, the daughter of Gina and Ted Ware.
 She wanted me to correct the fact about Ted winning the club in a poker game.
 It was actually a boxing match in 1943 being shown at The Dorchester!
 It cost £100 to transfer the licence.